Shetland – south mainland

 Earlsferry, Fife

 St Andrews was a very popular place to visit.
-From the south the pilgrims would have came via South Queensferry (where I walked), and then got the boat to Fife.
-From the south east, pilgrims arrived mainly from the continent at North Berwick, where they took the ferry to the opposite coast arriving at Earlsferry (the end of my fourth day).
+From the south the pilgrims would have came via South Queensferry and then got the boat to Fife.
+From the south east, pilgrims arrived mainly from the Continent at North Berwick, where they took the ferry to the opposite coast arriving at Earlsferry (the end of my fourth day).
 From there they continued northwards, cutting off the East Neuk (the site of the continuation of the Fife Coastal Path) and heading directly to the final city.

 Looking at St Andrews, Fife

-They travelled the last 15 miles on foot to St Andrews along a track the width of “a donkey with two panniers
+They travelled the last 15 miles on foot to St Andrews along a track the width of “a donkey with two panniers”

 Scotland’s Finest